nickhildebrant/directx-projects/README.md

 # DirectX11 Projects
->Here is my newest development in Computer Graphics programming.
-After learning a lot about game engines and computer graphics using the XNA Framework in C#, I am continuing my learning with DirectX in C++.
+>After learning a lot about game engines and computer graphics using the XNA Framework in C#, I am continuing my learning with DirectX in C++.
 Programming for the WinAPI and using the DirectX library is a lot and will take a lot of time, but I look forward to implementing the graphics rendering techniques I learned in my Graphics for Games class such as shadow mapping, SSAO, and the Catmull-Clark Subdivision algorithm.

 ![image](https://github.com/nickhildebrant/directx-projects/assets/78184238/030deaff-d705-4c51-8572-8419bf6e477f)
 ![image](https://github.com/nickhildebrant/directx-projects/assets/78184238/986f5777-0bfb-4697-9096-2802288883f1)